 SCF AREA 1: INCLUSIVE GROWTH AND DECENT WORK SCF Outcome and Outputs Indicators, Baseline, Target Means of Verification Risks and Assumptions Participating National Partners Total Indicative Resources (USD) Output 2.1: SMMEs' access to markets and finance enhanced through development and strengthening business and value chains.
 UNIDO, FAO, ILO, UNDP, UN WOMEN I: Number MSME's that access BDS in rural and other disadvantaged communities.
 B: Less than 20% of MSME's obtains finance (2012).
 T: At least 30% of registered MSME's access finance by end 2016.
 I: Number of agroprocessing clusters existing in South Africa.
 B: Insufficient number of agroprocessing clusters, especially in rural areas (exact number to be determined).
 T: At least 4 new agroprocessing clusters created by end 2016.
-I: National and regional food security and traceability programme in South Africa in place and functional.
+I: National and regional food security and traceability programme in South Africa.
 B: Inadequate traceability programme in South Africa.
-T: National and regional food security and traceability programmes functional by end 2016.
+T: National and regional food security and traceability programme in South Africa.
+T: National and regional food security and traceability programme in South Africa.
+T: National and regional food security and traceability programme in South Africa.
+T: National and regional food security and traceability programme in South Africa.
+T: National and regional food security and traceability programme in South Africa.
+T: National and regional food security and traceability programme in South Africa.
 Reports of the Small Enterprise Development Agency.
 Annual reports of the National Youth Development Agency.
 Annual government reports (the Presidency).
 Annual Reports of the DTI.
 Business journals.
-UNIDO benchmarking tool and integrated suppliers tracking.
+UNIDO bench- marking tool and integrated suppliers tracking.
 UNIDO integrated suppliers tracking report.
 Assessment of local suppliers framework.
 Company reporting and independent benchmarking analysis.
 UN Women reports UNESCO reports.
 Risks: Inability of the economy to ensure sustained market access for SMMEs.
 Slow pace in the implementation of the local procurement accord to facilitate market access for SMMEs.
 Delays in the provision of basic social and infrastructural services to rural areas as part of Government's rural development strategy may negatively impact on timely attainment of results.
 Constraining influence of the policy and regulatory environment on the growth potential of SMMEs.
-Assumptions: Strong government/ national commitment to: Promote sustainable livelihoods through SME development.
+Assumptions: Strong government/national commitment to: Promote sustainable livelihoods through SME development.
 Improve the trade and business environment to facilitate the access to markets.
 Promote sustainable livelihoods as articulated in the national rural development strategy.
 Strengthened and protect the financial sector.
-The department of Trade & Industry; Department of Economic Development, Department of Agriculture Forestry and Fisheries, Department of Tourism, Department of Tourism, Department of Rural Development and Land Reform, National, the Youth Development Agency, Department of Social, Provincial and Local Governments, SEDA, Khula Finance Enterprise, Women in Finance, the IDC, the private sector and civil society organisations. \$15,500,000
+The department of Trade & Industry; Department of Economic Development, Department of Agriculture Forestry and Fisheries, Department of Tourism, Department of Rural Development and Land Reform, National, the Youth Development Agency, Department of Social, Provincial and Local Governments, SEDA, Khula Finance Enterprise, Women in Finance, the IDC, the private sector and civil society organisations. \$15, 500,000